1312inc/Webasyst-X-iOS/README.md

 To fix or edit a code generation template, use the template at the path */Templates/WebasystModule/Code

 **External Dependencies**
-The following libraries are required for the application
+The following libraries are required for the application:

 ```
 - pod RxSwift